hardikpatel29/TF-ECS/README.md

 # TF-ECS

 ## This Repo create architecture of ECS with VPC Setup and ALB setup.
 Also configure app on ECS.
+SETUP RDS AND Elasticache.

 Clone The REPO and HIT terraform commands.